This thread was archived. Please ask a new question if you need help.

 - Nothing unusual in the Uninstall a Program list?

 - Connection setting normal?

 Could you test in Firefox's Safe Mode?
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.